- Miss a program? You can always request the CD of that program for $5 through Ray Gingerich, .

-The year 2013 marked the 50th anniversary of the march on Washington and Martin Luther King Jr.’s memorable “I Have a Dream” speech.
-The ACRS breakfast programs of November and December featured the response of two Mennonite communities: Harrisonburg, Virginia, and Goshen, Indiana.
+The year 2013 marks the 50th Anniversary of the March on Washington and Martin Luther King Jr.’s memorable “I Have a Dream” speech.
+The ACRS breakfast programs of November and December feature the response of two Mennonite communities: Harrisonburg, Virginia, and Goshen, Indiana.

 The African continent has been home for Harold and Annetta Miller for at least the past half century.
 The Millers bring a wealth of experience in Africa that we hope to draw upon to understand the current context better.
 Harold spent nearly three decades seconded by Mennonite organizations, particularly Mennonite Central Committee, to serve as a staff member to or within four different African ecumenical agencies.

 In the last several decades or so, Harold and Annetta served within MCC as co-representatives in East Africa and more recently in Sudan.
 Over the years they have related to the African Mennonite church world but more distantly as Mennonite Anabaptists from their involvement in Protestant ecumenical organizations and MCC rather than part of the Mennonite missionary effort.
 With this perspective Harold helped us gain a glimpse of the movement from colonialism to independence and beyond in Africa.